 The therapy lab in a nutshell

--Time, through the personal experience of time
+- In time, through the personal experience of time.

--Through bonding with the so-called transitional objects
+- Through bonding with the so-called transitional objects

 Our consciousness manifests itself as a story

 The focus in therapy is always a story.
 The therapy starts with a story, goes through several story-lines and ends with a revisited story.
 A story is only a story if it can be told.
 (See also this blog here.)
 Before a story can be told in such a way that it is accessible to the listener, each story goes through a process of reviewing and editing.
 Stories are much more than just the work of the original narrator.
 Going into therapy means the willingness to have our personal story reviewed and edited so that it can be heard (in a different way).
 Heard in such a way that the narrator knows for sure that her initial message is processed and understood and the context is situated in the real world (reality tests and ability to put things into perspective).